AwsamAgbarya/Courses-Notes/University/Machine Learning/Subjects/Regression Models.md

 Assuming that the mean is 0 (Not necessary), our covariance determines the functions that have higher prior probability (more likely to be included) ^aKTCKsW2

-Firstly we specify what kind of distributions we use by setting the covariance function to something prior ^MlSi5VUh
+1) Firstly we specify what kind of distributions we use by setting the covariance function to something prior ^MlSi5VUh

-then incorperate our current observed m datapoints into the prior knowledge (cov function) in order to then eliminate all the functions that do not agree with its y outputs.
+2) then incorperate our current observed m datapoints into the prior knowledge (cov function) in order to then eliminate all the functions that do not agree with its y outputs.
 Keep in mind we also add a bit of i.i.d noise to allow fluctuations because we assume that our ys are some noisy output of a true function ^NmnNUoTu

-Average the remaining functions to generate the predictive distribution over the new observed datapoint ^I7s3t8l9
+3) Average the remaining functions to generate the predictive distribution over the new observed datapoint ^I7s3t8l9

 Determining what functions get samples is something that is determined by the kernel choice
-GP will sample functions with nearby y's and x's determined "similar" by the kernel function provided (remember that kernels measure similarities between 2 objects) ^8tLISFhV
+GP will sample functions with nearby y's for x's determined "similar" by the kernel function provided (remember that kernels measure similarities between 2 objects) ^8tLISFhV